SAP SoD Analysis for Freelance Consultants: Why We Built a Freelance Edition

 A few engagement shapes where the math is obvious.

 - A single SAP SoD audit assist.
-The core platform plus the Remediation Report module runs 444 EUR a month.
-A typical SoD assist engagement is 5 to 10 days at consulting rates that start an order of magnitude above that.
-The tooling cost is rounding error.
+Core platform plus the Remediation Report module.
+A typical SoD assist engagement is 5 to 10 days at consulting rates that start an order of magnitude above the tooling cost.

 - A pre-GRC cleanup.
 Add Did-Do and Simulation.
-You pay 600 EUR for a month, deliver a defensible cleanup that an SAP GRC implementation can build on, charge accordingly.
+You deliver a defensible cleanup that an SAP GRC implementation can build on, and charge accordingly.

 - An ongoing fractional GRC role for a mid-market client.
-The full all-in stack at 667 EUR a month gives the client enterprise-grade SoD analysis without enterprise procurement.
+The full all-in stack gives the client enterprise-grade SoD analysis without enterprise procurement.
 It is a service line you can package and resell.

 - A multi-system risk landscape review.
 Add Cross-System.
 Most large landscapes have at least one non-SAP ERP or legacy SAP instance the GRC platform does not reach.
 This is exactly the gap that justifies the engagement.